Madeleine Albright Fast Facts

 2005-present - Faculty member at Georgetown University's School of Foreign Service.

-2006 - Her book, "The Mighty and the Almighty: Reflections on America, God, and World Affairs," is published.
+2006 - Her book "The Mighty and the Almighty: Reflections on America, God, and World Affairs" is published.

 January 2007 - Forms a hedge fund specializing in emerging markets, called Albright Capital Management.

-2008 - Her book, "Memo to the President Elect: How We Can Restore American's Reputation and Leadership," is published.
+2008 - Her book "Memo to the President Elect: How We Can Restore America's Reputation and Leadership" is published.

-2009 - Her book, "Read My Pins: Stories from a Diplomat's Jewel Box," is published.
+2009 - Her book "Read My Pins: Stories from a Diplomat's Jewel Box" is published.

 May 2010 - Albright chairs a NATO panel on the future of the coalition.
 The panel releases a report titled NATO 2020: Assured Security, Dynamic Engagement, also called the Albright Report, on the US alliance with European nations.

-June 18, 2010 - "Read My Pins: The Madeleine Albright Collection," an exhibition of over 200 of Albright's famous brooches, opens at the Smithsonian.
+June 18, 2010 - "Read My Pins: The Madeleine Albright Collection" an exhibition of over 200 of Albright's famous brooches, opens at the Smithsonian.

-2012 - Her book, "Prague Winter: A Personal Story of Remembrance and War, 1937-1948," is published.
+2012 - Her book "Prague Winter: A Personal Story of Remembrance and War, 1937-1948" is published.

 May 29, 2012 - Receives the Presidential Medal of Freedom from President Barack Obama during a ceremony in the East Room of the White House.